 Before we look at the benefits of a straight smile, let’s first look into what happens when you have crowded teeth.
 Often called malocclusion or a “bad bite,” it’s an apt name to give the condition.
-When you have crowded teeth, after all, the biting surfaces of your teeth don’t come together correctly when you close your jaw.
+After all, when you have crowded teeth, the biting surfaces of your teeth don’t come together correctly when you close your jaw.
 This misalignment can cause a slew of problems.

 With crowded teeth, this becomes a little harder to do.
 Because the chewing surfaces don’t precisely touch, it’s more difficult to grind down the day’s meal into tiny particles.
 When this happens, you’re bound to find chunks of food lodged between your teeth.